Micniks/Python-Week11-Group-3-Assignments/README.md

 4. Refactor the dataset ***roles*** so each value become machine friendly numbers, instead of strings.
 5. Use LinearRegression to make a model object.
 6. Use train_test_split from model_selection, to make training and testing dataset from ***cultists*** and ***roles***
-   1. Try atjusting the test_size variable later, to see what gives the better scores.
+   1. Try adjusting the test_size variable later, to see what gives the better scores.
 7. Feed the model with the training datasets, and score the model on the training dataset (*model.score*)
 8. Score the model on the testing datasets, and compare to the testing scores.